2021 Nabisco strike: Contract negotiations

+Prelude to strike action

 By August 10, Local 364 had been negotiating with Mondelez for about three weeks.
 On that day, with a breakdown in negotiations, workers at the facility performed a walkout, initiating strike action against the company.
 The strike action came approximately a month after the 2021 Frito-Lay strike, which also involved members of the BCTGM.
 Both strikes occurred during a large growth in the snack industry caused by the pandemic.
 This also marked the first strike action at Nabisco in 52 years, with the last incident lasting 56 days in 1969, and occurred amidst a nationwide labor shortage.